Keeping your baby safe

 • rattles that can be taken apart.

-• Make sure teething rings can't be pierced.
+• Make sure teething rings are not worn or broken.

 Button batteries

-Button batteries are small, round, silver batteries that look like coins to small children.
-They pose a serious choking hazard because of their size, making them easy for kids to put in their mouths and accidentally swallow, or push them into their ears or nose.
+Button batteries are small, round, silver batteries that are attractive to small children.
+They pose a serious injury hazard because of their size, which makes them easy for kids to put in their mouths and accidentally swallow, or push them into their ears or nose.

-If a battery is swallowed or inserted it can lead to choking, serious burns or death.
+If a battery is swallowed or inserted it can cause serious burns or death.

 If you suspect a child has swallowed or inserted a button battery, contact the Poisons Information Centre immediately on 13 11 26 for fast expert advice, 24/7.
 If this is not possible, go straight to the hospital emergency department.